Deophius/singin/readme.md

 * Different from the previous page, if you want to trigger the buttons with your keyboard, you need to use a alt key combination.
 See the in-program hints.

+### Special: using colors

+We currently use green, orange and red to indicate the status of our program.

+* Green means that the last operation was successful.
+* Orange means that a lengthy operation, usually a request to the server, is being performed.
+* Red means that the last operation resulted in an error.

 ## Our singin protocol

 This is a simple, stateless, UDP-based protocol that uses JSON as the "mime type".